The 'Black Mirror' Killer Pizza Truck Is Real Now, Thanks To Pizza Hut

 Head to this Crescent Hill spot for breakfast selections such as Candied Bacon Pancakes and Cinnamon Raisin Waffles, along with lunch items like the Bayly B.L.T., a classic BLT smothered with garlic aioli, and the Hite Grilled Cheese, which adds -- you guessed it -- bacon and tomato to the mix for good measure.

-As the name would suggest, this restaurant is wine-focused and features "small plates and big wine".
-They offer a variety of wine flights, each named for a famous Louisvillian, and the menu also carries on the Kentucky theme with dishes like smoked Gouda hot brown mac and cheese and fried chicken tacos served in a tortilla with garlic mash, cheddar, and pepper gravy.
+As the name would suggest, this chic Highlands restaurant is wine-focused, offering a variety of global wine flights, each named for a famous Louisvillian (from Muhammad Ali to Jennifer Lawrence), alongside a small-plates menu that continues the Kentucky theme with smoked Gouda hot-brown mac & cheese and fried-chicken tacos served with garlic mash, cheddar, and pepper gravy.
+Not to mention, there's a killer brunch with live jazz and shareable dishes like pancake tacos and stuffed French toast.

 This rustic-chic Crescent Hill bar and restaurant boasts plenty of local brews by West Sixth, Falls City, and Against the Grain, along with an impressive selection of bourbons, and a menu that features Southern-inspired dishes like charred chicken wings served with green mango slaw, pimento ranch, and hot sauce syrup; mussels with pork belly; and, of course, Kentucky's favorite spicy stew, burgoo.